jmandel/fhir-js-client/docs/client.md

 instance of `AbortController` and pass it's `AbortSignal` as request option as shown below.

+Note that `client.request` is a powerful method that might start other requests depending on the passed options (to fetch references or additional pages).
+If a `client.request` task is aborted, that will propagate and cancel any sub-requests that are being executed at that point.

 ### When used as library
 When the bundle is included via `script` tag in a web page, the `AbortController` class will be globally available (we include a polyfill).
 Then an abort-able